 Jennifer Davis from EBI Consulting sent us a notice inviting comments about a proposed Verizon wireless antenna to be installed at 350 feet on an existing 375-foot-tall guyed lattice tower located at 25458 386th Avenue.
 Since this is outside city limits, I suggested to Cindy that it should be forwarded to the county commission for their input.

-Reviewed estimates from Chance on the Dakota Growers 3-phase power to be supplied for the new dump pit and bin along west West Commerce.
+Reviewed estimates from Chance on the Dakota Growers 3-phase power to be supplied for the new dump pit and bin along West Commerce.
 We’ll see what Dakota Growers wants to do, but agree with Chance that the existing transformer is sufficient to handle the additional demand for the new dump pit and bin.

 ADJOURN